 This question highlights the fact that data leaders are juggling multiple issues and anxious about ongoing problems, many at the same time.
 The top concern is cost and whether the organization is getting the most out of their data workload spend.
 Additionally, there is concern about lack of data visibility, data quality, and the inability to adequately manage data pipelines.

-Data effectiveness is a top priority
+Data Quality is a Top Priority

 Think data is important?
 So do these data leaders, where almost half are ascertaining the quality of their data on a daily basis.
 That said, about 15% are only assessing in the range of once per week to once every two or three weeks.
 Based on the engagement levels in other categories, we know that these leaders are conscientious about their data.
 These numbers suggest that because of the lack of the right solution, not all are capable of assessing it with regularity.
 None of the respondents indicated they assess on a continuous basis, which is what modern data observability solutions provide.